 Bend the right leg and place the right foot in between the calf muscles and left thigh.
-Similarly on the right side, pull the toes up to correctly place the sole of the left leg in between the right thigh and calf muscles of the right leg.
-Now adjust the feet are uniformly placed.
+Similarly, on the right side, pull the toes up to correctly place the sole of the left leg in between the right thigh and calf muscles of the right leg.
+Now adjust the feet to be uniformly placed.

 Sit erect so that the trunk, neck, and head are in a straight line.
 Place the hands on the lap or in Chin Mudra or Jnana Mudra.
 Close the eyes.
 Fix your mind in between the eyebrows.